wolf-adam-eily/rnaseq_for_model_plant/README.md

 All of the completed scripts for this tutorial are available for you to submit.
 However, before submitting, you may want to edit the scripts to include your email!

 Before beginning, we need to understand a few aspects of the Xanadu server.
 When first logging into Xanadu from your local terminal, you will be connected to the submit node.
 The submit node is the interface with which users on Xanadu may <i>submit</i> their processes to the desired compute nodes, which will run the process.
 Never, under any circumstance, run processes directly in the submit node.
 Your process will be killed and all of your work lost!
 This tutorial will not teach you shell script configuration to submit your tasks on Xanadu.
-Therefore, before moving on, read and master the topics covered in the <a href="https://bioinformatics.uconn.edu/resources-and-events/tutorials/xanadu/">Xanadu tutorial</a>.
+Therefore, before moving on, read and master the topics covered in the <a href="https://bio Informatics.uconn.edu/resources-and-events/tutorials/xanadu/">Xanadu tutorial</a>.

 Now that we have covered the introduction and objective of our analysis, we may begin!

 <h2 id="Second_Point_Header">Accessing the data using sra-toolkit </h2>

-We know that the SRA contain the read sequences and accessory metaInformation from experiments.
+We know that the SRA contain the read sequences and accessory meta Information from experiments.
 Rather than downloading experimental data through a browser, we may use the <a href="https://www.ncbi.nlm.nih.gov/books/NBK158900/">sratoolkit</a>'s "fastq-dump" function to directly dump raw read data into the current terminal directory.
 Let's have a look at this function (it is expected that you have read the Xanadu tutorial, and are familiar with loading modules):

 <pre style="color: silver; background: black;">-bash-4.2$ module load sratoolkit
   fastq-dump [options] <path> [<path>...] fastq-dump [options] <accession>

-Use option --help for more information
+Use option --help for more  Information

 fastq-dump : 2.8.2 </pre>